elementor/elementor-developers-docs/src/widgets/rendering-html-attribute.md

-# Rendering HTML Attribute
+# Rendering HTML Attributes

-Used to add render attribute to specific HTML elements.
-For example a widget can add a new `<div>` tag with hardcoded "class" attribute or add a new `<a>` tag with hardcoded "target" and "rel" attributes.
-This way you need to add `if` statements to check whether it has classes/target/rel attributed before adding them to the HTML tag.
-In addition you need to escape user data with `esc_attr()` to improve security.
+This type of rendering is used to add render attributes to specific HTML elements.
+For example, a widget can add a new `<div>` tag with a hardcoded "class" attribute or add a new `<a>` tag with hardcoded "target" and "rel" attributes.
+When used, you need to add `if` statements to check whether or not there are classes/target/rel attributed before adding them to the HTML tag.
+In addition, you need to escape user data with `esc_attr()` to improve security.

-Elementor offers another way to add HTML attributes using `add_render_attribute()` and `get_render_attribute_string()` methods.
+Elementor offers another way to add HTML attributes using the `add_render_attribute()` and `get_render_attribute_string()` methods.

 ## Simple Widget Output

+Let's look at a simple widget output:

 ```html
 <div id="" class="" role="" aria-label=""> ... </div>